Anderanged/Daisys-ResourcePool-Framework/README.md

 > Provides functions specifically to work with GUI elements.
 Mainly supports smooth incrementation for both key actions and script calls.
 - modules
 > Provides modules to allow usage of the framework in non-scripting (Eden Editor) environments.
+- namespace
+> provides a script framework to create and manage resource pools within a namespace.